AdobeDocs/target-learn.en/help/recommendations/create-collections-and-exclusions.md

 ---
-title: Create Collections and Exclusions
-seo-title: Create Collections and Exclusions in Adobe Target Recommendations
+title: How to Create Collections and Exclusions in Recommendations
-description:
-audience: marketer
-difficulty: 3
-author: Daniel Wright
+description: Learn what a Recommendations collection is and how to use it.
+Learn what a Recommendations exclusion is and how to use it.
+role: Business Practitioner
+level: Intermediate
+topic: Personalization
+feature: Recommendations
-doc-type: use
+doc-type: feature video
-activity-type: feature-video
+thumbnail:
+kt:
 ---

 # Create Collections and Exclusions in Recommendations

+## Description

+In this video, you learn how to:

+* Create collections
+* Create exclusions

+## Intended Audience

+* Business Practitioner

 >[!VIDEO](https://video.tv.adobe.com/v/27689?quality=12)